desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD-everest/zcatalog/zpix-SURVEY-PROGRAM.rst

 ========================== =========== ===== ===================
 Name                       Type        Units Description
 ========================== =========== ===== ===================
-TARGETID                   int64             label for field   1
+TARGETID                   int64             ID (unique to file? and the whole survey?)
 CHI2                       float64           label for field   2
 COEFF                      float64[10]       label for field   3
 Z                          float64           label for field   4